cccdenhart/recidivism-algorithmic-fairness/README.md

 10) Probability of Necessity and Sufficiency

 ## Guide
-The `preprocessing.ipynb` file processes the `compas-scores-two-years.csv` from [Two Year Recitivism Data from ProPublica](https://github.com/propublica/compas-analysis/blob/master/compas-scores-two-years.csv)
+The `preprocessing.ipynb` file processes the `compas-scores-two-years.csv` from [Two Year Recidivism Data from ProPublica](https://github.com/propublica/compas-analysis/blob/master/compas-scores-two-years.csv)

 The `model_gen.R` file fits the COMPAS data to a defined model and writes the parameters to csv files.